tijmenvangulik/Ergometerspace/TeamRowing.md

 1. Open the app: https://ergometer-space.org/#
 2. Open the menu and go to Enter room
-3. Select the race in the first drop down
+3. Select the room/race in the first drop down
 4. Select as team captain in the next drop down
 5. Type a name for your team
 6. Enter the room password